erickCantu/erickCantu.github.io/_posts/2023-06-26-Fedora-Setup-V4.md

     - Windows
     - Data Science Workstation Setup

-last_modified_at: 2023-06-16T23:00:00-01:00
+last_modified_at: 2023-06-26T23:00:00-01:00
 image: /assets/images/posts/latex/ecantu_Create_a_captivating_website_top_banner_utilizing_the_en_a9ca0251-5ec3-43f6-8b95-7bf41c9874ad.png
 ---

 From time to time, I need to use a windows laptop to run a native program there.
-Nowadays, Windows allows us to have Linux kernel running as a subsystem.
-There are plently of examples on how to install Ubuntu as its available in the Windows Store.
-However as discussed previously I like much better Fedora.
+Nowadays, Windows allows us to have a Linux kernel running as a subsystem.
+There are plently of examples on how to install Ubuntu, as its available in the Windows Store.
+However as discussed previously, I like much better Fedora.

 In this post I document how to setup Fedora 38 in WSL.
-The setup is based on information from [Install WSL | Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/install) and from [Install Fedora 37 or earlier on Windows Subsystem for Linux (WSL) - DEV Community](https://dev.to/bowmanjd/install-fedora-on-windows-subsystem-for-linux-wsl-4b26).
+The setup is based on information from [Install WSL \| Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/install) and from [Install Fedora 37 or earlier on Windows Subsystem for Linux (WSL) - DEV Community](https://dev.to/bowmanjd/install-fedora-on-windows-subsystem-for-linux-wsl-4b26).

-# Fedora 3x as Windows subsystem (WSL2)

-### Installing Fedora 38 Container Based Build
+# Installing Fedora 38 Container Based Build

 1. Ensure that Virtual Maschine is enabled in the BIOS and in Windows.
    For the first step follow the computer manufacturer.
 Then follow the steps in [Install WSL | Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/install).

 2. Ensure WSL2 is running in Windows: